adriaan29A/moby/README.md

-# Currently down to a dependabot issue, working on it at newbie speed.

 # The Moby Thesaurus
 Game Edition (Now With Cheats!®)

 ## Introduction

-The Moby Thesaurus is a delightful and eclectic compendium released into the public domain by Grady Ward in 1995 [Wikipedia](https://en.wikipedia.org/wiki/Moby_Project).
-It contains 30,260 root terms and over 2.5 million synoyms & related terms in English replete with Americana and colloquialisms from antediluvian through 1960s Hippiedom.
-I combined it with word frequencies from Google's Trillion Word Corpus with the vague idea of making a semantic word game.
+The Moby Thesaurus is an eclectic and delightful compendium released into the public domain by Grady Ward in 1995 [(Wikipedia)](https://en.wikipedia.org/wiki/Moby_Project).
+The English version contains 30,260 root terms and over 2.5 million synoyms & related terms replete with Americana and oft amusing colloquialisms ranging from antedeluvian through 1960s Hippiedom.
+I combined it with word frequencies from [Google's Trillion Word Corpus](https://research.google/blog/all-our-n-gram-are-belong-to-you/) with the vague idea of making a semantic word game.
 What I ended up with is a kind of a logophile's scavenger hunt with the goal of finding synonyms along paths between different entries.
-Along the way a simple way of incorporating the frequencies into a main view fell out such that sets of synonyms (synsets) are displayed in a 2D "heat map word cloud" of hyperlinks colored and filtered by their respective frequencies.
-While originally intended with the game in mind it ends up being a compelling way to browse the thesaurus on its own.
+Along the way a simple method of incorporating the frequencies into a view fell out such that sets of synonyms (synsets) are displayed in a 2D "heat map word cloud" of hyperlinks colored and filtered by their respective frequencies.
+While originally intended with the game in mind it ends up being the main view by which the thesaurus is browsed.

 Browse Mode